thomas-fossati/draft-tls13-iot/draft-ietf-uta-tls13-iot-profile.md

 supported.
 Self-signed X.509 certificates are still X.509, not raw public keys; raw public keys are conveyed via the raw_public_key extension.

+Password-authenticated key exchange (PAKE) mechanisms allow two endpoints to authenticate and establish keys from a low-entropy shared secret, such as a user-entered password, without using that secret directly as a TLS PSK.
+Such mechanisms have been defined for earlier versions of TLS, and new work is underway to add PAKE authentication to TLS 1.3 {{I-D.ietf-tls-pake}}.
+The deployment model for PAKE mechanisms in constrained IoT environments is still evolving.
+This profile therefore does not cover password-authenticated TLS deployments.

 This profile considers three authentication modes for IoT devices:
 (1) certificate-based, (2) raw public key-based and (3) external PSK-based.